Jefferson Intermediate School: Description

 The Jefferson School is a three-story rectangular Tudor Revival school building, finished with brick and limestone, with a flat roof.
 The front facade has a stone-faced foundation, and is divided into three sections.
 The center section protrudes slightly, and the two flanking sections make up a nearly symmetrical facade.
 Each end of the central section projects slightly farther than the main body and protrudes above the roofline, forming a pair of "towers."
 Between the "towers," the center section is divided into five bays with a continuous stone water table running through them.
 Each bay has a two-story window sitting on the water table, with a decorative stone transom at the first story level and three windows on the third story.
 The center section is topped with a stone cornice and brick parapet wall.

 The two flanking sections are also divided into five bays each.
 The left hand section has two outer bays which protrude slightly, and an inner bay containing an arched stone entryway which protrudes from the facade.
 At the second and third story above the entrance are pairs of windows.
-The outermost bay contains a similar entryway, but constructed of stone, and with a five sided bay window with a shaped parapet.
+The outermost bay contains a similar entryway, but is constructed of stone, and with a five sided bay window with a shaped parapet.
 The right-hand section nearly mirrors the left-hand section, but without the second entrance and bay window.
 The three central bays in each section contain three-story windows with decorative stone spandrels on the second and third floors.